 Imagine this.
-It’s the end of a busy week and you’ve finally carved out an hour to do a quality check on the emails your agents send to customers.
+It’s the end of a busy week, and you’ve finally carved out an hour to do a quality check on the emails your agents send to customers.
 You click on the “Sent” pile, and randomly grab an email response written by “Maureen” and pull up your QA scorecard to see how well she did.
 Here is how the conversation goes: Customer‘s Email:

 - Did the customer ever renew their disability placard?

 - How did Maureen get the job in the first place?